(F15) Mental and behavioural disorders due to use of other stimulants, including caffeine

 Treatment and Medical Assistance

-Main goal of the treatment: To reduce the size of the malignant neoplasm and eliminate any potential spread.
+Main goal of the treatment: To reduce the symptoms of mental and behavioural disorders due to use of other stimulants, including caffeine.

 Icon